electronic-heartbreak/process-of-validating-dtos/README.md

 ## The problem

 When a controller receives an HTTP POST request, the request data may have any shape.
 It needs to go from shapeless data to data with a schema (verified keys and types).
 Since DTO's should not contain business logic, it becomes more difficult to get to a valid and correct domain object that can, for example, be inserted into a database.
 The main focus of this repository lies in the process of validating the DTO data, so it can be converted to the correlating domain object.
-By enough feedback, a new project will be created containing the fresh obtained information, giving others the oppertunity to follow this trend.
+By enough feedback, a new project will be created containing the feedback, giving others the oppertunity to follow this trend.

 ## Repository content
 This repository contains a solution with multiple ASP.NET Core Web API projects demonstrating the different approaches of validating a DTO.
 The list down below gives a summary of all the projects with a description.
 Each project has a `Product` class and `CreateProductDto` class.
 The properties `InternalCode`, `CreatedAt`, and `IsDiscontinued` are not used, but these fullfil the purpose of using a DTO.

 1. Full validation
 - The purpose of this project is to show that a DTO equipped with maximized validation properties is not beneficial.
-As stated in a previous chapter, DTO's should not have any behavior.
-Even though the data annations are simple attributes, they show how the data should behave.
-For example with `SupplierEmail` where it has to be a valid e-mail or with `Price` where the it should be within the given range.
+In the current situation the validation can create behavior and force the data to be in a certain shape.
+This is visible with for example `SupplierEmail` where it has to be a valid e-mail or with `Price` where the it should be within the given range.
 With this approach it could be more valid to remove the DTO class and use the `Product` class instead and adjust what can be posted and returned.
 2. Lightweight validation
 3. Validation using Fluent API
 4. TODO